 An infection in or around the spine can cause an

 Some masses are cancerous, others are not, such as an epidural hematoma.
 An epidural hematoma is an accumulation of blood in the epidural space.
 The epidural space is an area between the vertebrae and their surrounding membranes.

 It is important that people with sciatica see a doctor to rule out potentially dangerous conditions such as cancer, especially when sciatica does not go away.

-As a person ages, the normal wear and tear on their spine can cause the spinal column to narrow, resulting in spinal stenosis.
+As a person ages, the normal wear and tear on their spine can cause spinal stenosis.
+In spinal stenosis, wear and tear, or inflammation cause a narrowing of the spinal canal.
+This is the small space in the center of the spine that carries the spinal cord and nerve.